metamn/shopledge/_posts/2012-05-22-run-profitable-campaigns.md

 their value, motivation expressed in Conversion Rate and Per Visit Value is lower.

-The overall goal of campaigns is to expand the market and increase sales with more work and investment from your side.
-Be prepared for that.

 ### Goals

-Every campaign must have a clear goal &mdash; customer acquisition, returning customers &mdash; and must offer a reward for participants.
+Every campaign must have a clear goal &mdash; acquiring new visitors or making existing customers return &mdash; and must offer a reward for participants.

-Caring about your existing customers is usually more profitable than acquiring new customers unless you find niches really waiting for you.
+Caring about your existing customers is usually more profitable than acquiring new customers unless you find niche audience really waiting for you.

 Start with making your customers buy more &mdash; then bring new customers and make them, again, to stay with you.

 ### Campaign Cost

-Calculating campaign costs are first of all determined by the reach: how many new visitors will you bring in?
+Calculating campaign cost, first of all, is determined by the **reach**: how many people will be targeted?

-Then these new visitors' value must be calculated taking into consideration they will have less interest than existing visitors before the campaign.
+And by a **guess** how these less interested visitors will convert to customers.

 With the two numbers above you'll approximate how much revenue you'll generate with a campaign.

-To make profit you must create costs &mdash; the cost of the running the campaign, to measure the campaign and the rewards offered &mdash; lower than the planned revenue.
+To make profit you must create costs lower than the planned revenue.

 ### Consider Risk

-Calculating revenue is guessing, calculating cost is mathemathics.
+Calculating revenue is guessing, calculating cost is mathematics.

-To stop loss you must first ask yourself: given these costs what is the minimum number of new visitors / customers I must bring in to break even?
+To stop eventual loss you must first ask yourself: given these costs what is the minimum number of new visitors / customers I must bring in to break even?

-Always pay attention on campaign start to reach the break even point.
+Always pay attention to reach the break even point.
-Then you can let freely the campaign flow, or stop it immediately to avoid more damage.
+If that point is met you can let freely the campaign flow, or if not, stop the campaign to avoid more damage.

 ## So The Magic Formula Is